 Clinical clock hours are recorded and stored in CALIPSO.
 CALIPSO is an online tracking system.
-All students are required to purchase a membership in CALIPSO for a one-time fee of \$100.00.
-Students will be given instruction via email on how to create their account in CALIPSO before they begin their first semester in the program.
+All students are required to purchase a membership in CALIPSO for a one-time fee of \$125.00.
+Students will be given instruction via the AuD Carmen site on how to create their account in CALIPSO before they begin their first semester in the program.